Gurureddy006/javascript-cool-scenarios/README.md

 # javascript-scenarios
-I will be adding as the time progress.
+I will be adding more as the time progress.